Retire in Iceland

 Where will I buy groceries and do other shopping in Iceland?

 "People living in Iceland typically buy groceries and do other shopping at supermarkets, convenience stores, and specialty stores.
 Many people also shop online for groceries and other items.
-Additionally, there are farmers' markets and flea markets where people can buy fresh produce and other items," remarked one retiree in Iceland.
+Additionally, there are farmers' markets and flea markets where people can buy fresh produce and other items," said one retiree in living in Iceland.

 About the Author